blog title image for big problem little problem activities

 image of big problem little problem worksheets

-These big problem-little problem worksheets will help your students differentiate between small and big problems; thus, helping them match the level at which they react to the severity of a problem.
+These big problem-little problem worksheets will help your students differentiate between small and big problems.
+Thus, helping them match the level at which they react to the severity of a problem.

 6. Extend Learning by Introducing Conflict Resolution Techniques